William Tecumseh Sherman

 When Grant became President of the United States in March 1869, Sherman succeeded him as Commanding General of the Army.
 Sherman served in that capacity from 1869 until 1883 and was responsible for the U.S. Army's engagement in the Indian Wars.
-He steadfastly refused to be drawn into party politics and in 1875 published his memoirs, which became one of the best-known first-hand accounts of the Civil War.
+He steadfastly refused to be drawn into party politics.
+In 1875, he published his memoirs, which became one of the best-known first-hand accounts of the Civil War.

 Early life

 Sherman was born in 1820 in Lancaster, Ohio, near the banks of the Hocking River.
 His father, Charles Robert Sherman, a lawyer who was a justice on the Ohio Supreme Court, died unexpectedly of typhoid fever in 1829.
-He left his widow, Mary Hoyt Sherman, with eleven children and no inheritance.
-After his father's death, the nine-year-old Sherman was raised by a Lancaster neighbor and family friend, attorney Thomas Ewing.
+His widow, Mary Hoyt Sherman, remained with eleven children and no inheritance.
+Nine-year-old Sherman was raised by a Lancaster neighbor and family friend, attorney Thomas Ewing.
 Ewing was a prominent member of the Whig Party who became U.S. senator for Ohio and the first Secretary of the Interior.
-Sherman was distantly related to US founding father Roger Sherman.
+Sherman was a fifth cousin three times removed of US founding father Roger Sherman.